quii/learn-go-with-tests/databases.md

 			t.Errorf("received error querying rows: %v",  err)
 			t.FailNow()
 		}
-		// prevent memory leaks
+		// prevent memory leaks by closing the `rows` object defer rows.Close()
-		defer rows.Close()

-		// create a slice to hold our testable information tables := make([]pgTable, 0)
+		// create a slice to hold our information tables := make([]pgTable, 0)
 		// iterates through the `rows`, one by one for rows.Next() {